laravel/nova-docs/4.0/resources/repeater-field.md

 ## Upserting Repeatables Using Unique Fields

 By default, when editing your repeatables configured with the `HasMany` and `HasManyMorphable` presets, Nova will delete all of the related items and recreate them every time you save your resource.
-To instruct Nova to upsert the repeatable instead, ensure you have a unique column on your related models.
-Typically this would be an autoincrementing column or a column containing some other unique identifier.
+To instruct Nova to "upsert" the repeatable data instead, you should ensure you have a unique identifier column on your related models.
+Typically, this will be an auto-incrementing column or a UUID.
 You may then use the `uniqueField` method to specify which column contains the unique key for the database table:

 ```php
 /**